 - Moment Killer: Donna's attempts to get a few moments (or more) alone with a good looking prince are ruined by the Doctor constantly showing up just as things are going somewhere.

-- Rogues Gallery: The Diggle, Gully, Koggnossenti, Ice Warriors, Mefistoles, Slitheen family, and Zaross.
+- Rogues Gallery: The Diggle, Gully, Koggnossenti, Ice Warriors, Mefistoles, Slitheen family, Zaross, Daleks, The Monk turned Nun, Mechanoids and Cybermen.